Shivani-Parihar/ISQA8086-D2D/Data_Entry_Analysis/Assignment3_README.md

 #### Suggestions to improve the dataset -

+* The below table is my suggestion on how the data should have been arranged
+* Density is not known for all the years so it depends on the user if it should be included in the dataset.
+Generally if we have missing data in that case one way is to remove the field or to put a negative value for the missing record

 | Date  | Year |  Time_of_Recording |  Species |  Depth (mts) |  Temperature (F or C) | Species #/L | Density (kg/m3) | Species colony size | CHLA |
 |---|---|---|---|---|---|---|---|---|---|---|
 |   |   |   |   |   |   |   |   |   |   |   |

-* The above table is my suggestion on how the data should have been arranged
-* Density is not known for all the years so it depends on the user if it should be included in the dataset.
-Generally if we have missing data in that case one way is to remove the field or to put a negative value for the missing record